Read time: 2 minutes

 DON’T: use very hot water

 Instead, use lukewarm water when preparing the brush for a lather or washing the brush after shaving.
 While a hot shave may sound great (especially in winter), the bristles are sensitive.
 If the water is too hot, the ends get damaged over time and cause them to curl.
 Not to mention, hot water can break down the glue inside the brush that keeps everything together, which will eventually break it entirely.

 DON’T: wring or twist the bristles by hand

 Some men do this subconsciously, especially when they’re trying to remove the shaving cream or soap from the bristles after a wet shave.
 By doing this, you are actually damaging the brush follicles.
 Instead, hold the brush under the tap and let the water work its magic by running through the bristles.
 When the product is removed, use quick flicking motions to remove excess water rather than manipulating the bristles yourself.
 The less touching, wringing or twisting that you do, the longer your shaving brush will last.

 Last but not least, enjoy the shaving brush.
 Not only are they pleasing to look at in the bathroom, but they are a staple item in every man’s grooming routine.
 When you’ve tried them once, you’ll never go back to applying a lather to your face by hand.
 So take your time when using them, don’t rush.
 Be gentle.
 Enjoy the process.

-If you’re unsure about which brush will suit you, take a look at our guide about choosing the right one here.
-Otherwise, if you’ve got your necessary equipment already - that is, shaving soap, shaving brush and a loaded safety razor - then it’s time to get shaving.
+If you’re unsure about which brush will suit you, take a look at our guide.
+Otherwise, if you’ve got your necessary equipment already–that is, shaving soap, shaving brush and a loaded safety razor, then it’s time to get shaving.